-According to Zumper.com's Rent Research tool, the average rent for a one-bedroom apartment in Santa Rosa in December 2021 was \$1,870.
-This represents a year-over-year increase of 17 percent.
-The oldest rent price data available is for November 2014, when median rent for a 1-bedroom unit was \$1,310, a 43-percent increase over a 7-year period.
-Zillow.com maintains a home value index that reports monthly change in typical home values for a given area.
+-Zillow.com maintains a home value index that reports monthly change in typical home values for a given area.
 As of November 2021, the Zillow Home Value Index for Santa Rosa was \$691,334.
-Values in 2013 were approximately \$413,000, representing an increase of 67.4 percent over a 6-year period.
+Values in 2013 were approximately \$413,000, representing an increase of 67.4 percent over a 6-year period, or an average annual increase of 11.2 percent.
 The ACS 2019 5-year estimate (the most recent data available) reports median household income in Santa Rosa to be \$75,630, while the 5-year estimate in 2013 was \$60,354.
 This represents an increase of 25.3 percent over a 6-year period.
 Rises in rental prices and home values have rapidly outpaced rises in income in Santa Rosa, indicating a serious risk of displacement.
 This risk will be higher in areas where renters and owners are more heavily cost burdened and where housing units are more overcrowded, generally on the western side of the city.
+Regionally, the median home value in Sonoma County reflects that of Santa Rosa, while the median home value has increased by 14.1 percent annually in Sonoma County and 15.2 percent annually in the Bay Area, both of which exceed the rate in Santa Rosa.